 5. Patagonia, Chile

 An equestrian adventure in Patagonia means long gallops on Criollo horses, crossing glacial valleys, virgin beech forests, and stunning meadows, passing by emerald rivers and lakes, glaciers and tall granite spires in Torres del Paine.
-You will stay at estancias, traditional Patagonian ranches that focus on livestock farming, or camp under the Chilean night sky.
+On a horse riding holiday in Chilean Patagonia, you’ll stay at estancias, traditional Patagonian ranches that focus on livestock farming, or camp under the Chilean night sky.

 Multi-day adventures cover quite a lot of ground.
 Therefore, prior experience is highly recommended and you need to be in tip-top shape to be able to ride for up to seven hours a day.